Bree-B/Bree-B.GitHub.io/index.md

   <h1>Mapping Country, connecting community</h1>
   <p class="lead">
-    A geospatial science student turning spatial data into tools that connect people to community, Country, and the decisions that shape both.
+    A geospatial science student turning spatial data into tools that connect people to Community, Country, and the decisions that shape both.
 A running record of the projects I'm building, what I'm learning, and how to reach me.
   </p>
   <div class="hero-actions">